arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 }
 ```

-The built-in RGB LED can be set to a desired color using the RGB color model in which the red, green and blue primary colors of light are added together in various ways to reproduce a broad array of colors.
-There are predefined colors: `red`, `green`, `blue`, `yellow`, `magenta`, and `cyan`; to turn off the LED use `off`.
-To set the built-in RBG LED to a predefined color, for example green or blue:
+The built-in RGB LED can be set to a desired color using the RGB color model in which the red, green, and blue primary colors of light are added together in various ways to reproduce a broad array of colors.
+There are predefined colors: `red`, `green`, `blue`, `yellow`, `magenta`, and `cyan`; to turn off the LED, use `off`.
+To set the built-in RBG LED to a predefined color, for example, green or blue:

 ```arduino
 // Set the LED color to green, wait for 1000 milliseconds